modelica/www.modelica.org/content/events/american2024/callforsponsors.md

 Examples of both the vendor abstracts and ads can be found in the program for the 2022 American Modelica Conference, which can be viewed [here](https://2022.american.conference.modelica.org/Schedule.html).
 These vendor abstracts are intended to complement the vendor presentations by including a logo and approximately 400 words of text.
 In addition, the different sponsorship levels are accompanied by the ability to place an ad in the program.

 The cost of these sponsorship levels is commensurate with the accompanying benefits: the price for the Gold sponsorship is $1500, while the cost of the Silver sponsorship is $1000.
-These sponsorships can be purchased via a ticket on the conference website at Eventbrite, which will be opened soon.
+These sponsorships can be purchased via a ticket on the conference website at [Eventbrite](https://www.eventbrite.com/e/american-modelica-conference-2024-tickets-794519207337?aff=oddtdtcreator).

 We thank you for your continued support of the Modelica conferences and community in North America, and look forward to seeing you in Storrs, CT.